Magic In The Mist: The St Helena Cloud Forest

 BATTLE FOR THE NATIONAL PARK | Darrin Henry

-Machete wielding men have been stalking the upper slopes of St Helena’s central peaks for the last 20 years, hacking and digging out the New Zealand flax that has choked the landscape for decades.
+Machete wielding men have been stalking the cloud forest slopes of St Helena’s central peaks for the last 20 years, hacking and digging out the New Zealand flax that has choked the landscape for decades.
 Replacing the sea of fluttering flax fingers are thousands and thousands of carefully planted endemic ferns and trees.

 Why This Is A Big Deal

 If you’ve ever despaired clearing weeds out of your garden, spare a thought for this small conservation team who have a whole mountain to look after.
 It’s no joke.